single-cell-data/SOMA/brainstorming.md

 - value_filter - an optional [value filter](#value-filters) to apply to the results.
 Defaults to no filter.
 - platform_config - optional storage-engine specific configuration

-The `read` operation will return a language-specific iterator over one or more Arrow RecordBatch objects, allowing the incremental processing of results larger than available memory.
+The `read` operation will return a language-specific iterator over one or more Arrow Table objects, allowing the incremental processing of results larger than available memory.
 The actual iterator used is delegated to language-specific SOMA specs.

 ### Operation: write()

-Write an Arrow.RecordBatch to the persistent object.
+Write an Arrow.RecordBatch or Arrow.Table to the persistent object.
 As duplicate index values are not allowed, index values already present in the object are overwritten and new index values are added.

 ```
 write(Arrow.RecordBatch values, platform_config)
+write(Arrow.Table values, platform_config)
 ```

 Parameters:

-- values - an Arrow.RecordBatch containing all columns, including the index columns.
+- values - an parameter containing all columns, including the index columns.
 The schema for the values must match the schema for the SOMADataFrame.
 - platform_config - optional storage-engine specific configuration

-All index coordinates must be specified in the `values` RecordBatch.
+All index coordinates must be specified in the `values` parameter.

 ## SOMADenseNdArray